 However, don’t be put off having an apple tree just because you get frosts.
-It’s relatively easy to protect your tree against frosts with site selection, microclimates, and frost covers.
+It’s relatively easy to protect your tree against frosts with site choice, microclimates, and frost covers.

 How do you choose which apple varieties to grow?

-That’s largely because the number of varieties grown commercially (and therefore sold in supermarkets) has steadily shrunk over the last few generations.
-And while there’s lots of research being done into new varieties, most will not end up in large-scale production, and it’s likely you’ll never hear of them.
+That’s largely because the number of types of fruit grown by big growers (and therefore sold in supermarkets) has shrunk over the last few generations.
+And while there’s lots of research being done into new varieties, most will not end up in large scale production, and it’s likely you’ll never hear of them.

 So it might surprise you to know that there are literally thousands of named apple varieties (or cultivars) known.
-Most of them are not commonly found in nurseries these days, but a surprisingly wide range is available, if you go hunting for them.
+Most of them are not usually found in nurseries these days, but you can find a wide range if you go hunting for them.

 As with every other area of agriculture, it’s a response to the commercialisation and globalisation of our food systems.
-For a variety to maintain its position on a supermarket shelf (and therefore on a modern farm) it must:
+For a type to stay on a grocery shelf (and therefore on a modern farm) it must:

-- withstand many months of cold storage with no loss of quality
+- stand many months of cold storage with no loss of quality

 - have a long shelf life

 And as farms get bigger and bigger, it’s just a lot more practical and cost-effective to grow 100 (or 1,000) hectares of the same variety.
 Sadly, that means that the number of varieties you can buy is very small, and many of the older cultivars are out of production.

 Why you should grow as many types of apples as you can